Strappazzon/drg-mint-notag/.github/README.md

 ### Compatibility

-This fork is tested on Windows and the Steam version of the game.
+This fork is tested on Windows 11 and the Steam version of the game, but it *should* work on the Microsoft Store version of DRG as well.

+Running on macOS is *not* supported.

 ### Linux Support